skalthoff/Jellify/README.md

 ##### Setup

 -   Clone this repository
--   Run `npm run init:ios` to initialize the project
+-   Run `yarn init:ios` to initialize the project
     -   This will install `npm` packages, install `bundler` and required gems, and install required CocoaPods
 -   In the `ios` directory, run `fastlane match development --readonly` to fetch the development signing certificates
     -   *You will need access to the *Jellify Signing* private repository*

 ##### Running

--   Run `npm run start` to start the dev server
+-   Run `yarn start` to start the dev server
 -   Open the `Jellify.xcodeworkspace` with Xcode, _not_ the `Jellify.xcodeproject`
 -   Run either on a device or in the simulator
     -   _You will need to wait for Xcode to finish it's "Indexing" step_

 ##### Building

--   To create a build, run `npm run fastlane:ios:build` to use fastlane to compile an `.ipa`
+-   To create a build, run `yarn fastlane:ios:build` to use fastlane to compile an `.ipa`

 ### 🤖 Android